tarunn90/ml_notes/ML Interview - Framework.md

 ## 5. Serving (5 min)
 - Online inference or batch inference?
+	- Are there relevant real-time features?
+	- What is the latency requirement?
 - Online evaluation
-	- CTR, watch time
+	- Recsys - CTR, watch time
+	- Harmful content - prevalence, appeals, user reports
 - Rollout strategy
+	- Shadow deployment
-	- A/B test?
-Canary?
+	- A/B test
+	- Canary
 - Autoscaling
 	- Kubernetes has load balancing and health checks
 - For RecSys - explore vs exploit